openshift/enhancements/enhancements/machine-api/control-plane-machinesets.md

 - As a multi cluster operator, I want to have a universal user experience for managing the Control Plane in a declarative manner across any cloud provider, bare metal and any flavour of the product that have in common the topology assumed in this doc.

 #### Story 7
-- As a developer, I want to be able to deploy the smallest possible cluster to save costs, i.e one instance Control Plane.
+- As a developer, I want to be able to deploy the smallest possible cluster to save costs, i.e one instance Control Plane and resize to more instances as I see fit.

 ### Implementation Details/Notes/Constraints [optional]

-To satisfy the goals, motivation and stories above this proposes to let the installer to create MachineSets to own the Machine objects for each failure domain and a Machine Health Checking to monitor the Control Plane machines.
+To satisfy the goals, motivation and stories above, this proposes to let the installer to create MachineSets to own the Machine objects for each failure domain and a Machine Health Check to monitor the Control Plane machines.

 #### Bootstrapping
 Currently during a regular IPI bootstrapping process the installer uses Terraform to create a bootstrapping instance and 3 master instances.
 Then it creates Machine resources to "adopt" the existing master instances.

 Additionally:
 - It will create MachineSets to adopt those machines by looking up known labels (Adopting behaviour already exists in machineSet logic).
-	- `machine.openshift.io/cluster-api-MachineSet": <cluster_name>-<label>-<zone>-controlPlane`
+	- `machine.openshift.io/cluster-api-machineset": <cluster_name>-<label>-<zone>-controlplane`
 	- `machine.openshift.io/cluster-api-cluster":    clusterID`

 #### Declarative horizontal scaling